Mihai Olos: The 13th Colloquium of the "Mihai Eminescu" Society from Freiburg in Baia Mare

 His knowledge of the region, seen also his articles on folk art and the folklore published in the local press made of Mihai Olos an excellent guide and discussion partner for visitors coming from the capital or abroad.
 One of these was Benjamin Suchoff from the Bartok Institute in New York, another the Japanese anthropologist mentioned before.
 This is why Mihai Olos had been asked to be the secretary of the folklore section in the conference the "Mihai Eminescu" society from the Freiburg University had organized together with the University of Iași, the Philology departments of the Suceava and Baia Mare Institutes of higher education.
-The theme of the symposium was "Maramureş, a model for the culture of south-eastern Europe".
+The theme of the symposium was "Maramureș, a model for the culture of south-eastern Europe".

 Besides the local participants, the organizers invited to Baia Mare first-rank personalities of the Romanian academia, such as ethnologist Mihai Pop, professor in Bucharest, ethno-musician Harry Brauner a.s.o..
 Among those coming from Germany were professors Klaus Heitman, Paul Miron and his assistant Elsa Lüder, and some of their students.
 While accompanying them on their visit to the countryside, Mihai Olos convinced them of his wide range of knowledge in various fields and need to be given new opportunities to further study.
 Besides, the university of Freiburg had a geographically favorable position to let him visit also the neighboring countries.